Back To Search Results

 • Stones ranging from 10 mm to 20 mm may be treated with careful consideration of factors such as location, density, and composition.

-• ESWL is not generally recommended for stones >20 mm, although it may be considered in some situations, with a stent recommended to minimize the risk of steinstrasse.
+• ESWL is not generally recommended for stones >20 mm in size, although it may be considered in some situations.
+A stent is recommended to minimize the risk of steinstrasse.

 • A higher degree of ureteral stone impaction presents a challenge for successful fragmentation with ESWL.
 Negative predictive factors include the following: [12][36][70]